osmcode/osmium-tool/man/osmium-fileinfo.md

 :   The format of the input file.
 Can be used to set the input file format
     if it can't be autodetected from the file name.
     See **osmium-file-formats**(5) or the libosmium manual for details.

+-g, --get=VARIABLE
+:   Get value of VARIABLE.
+Can not be used together with --json.

+:G, --show-variables
+:   Show a list of all variable names.

+-j, --json
+:   Output in JSON format.
+Can not be used together with --get.

+# VARIABLES

+The following variables are available:

+    file.name - STRING
+    file.format - STRING: XML|PBF
+    file.compression - STRING: none|bzip2|gzip
+    file.size - INTEGER (0 for stdout)
+    header.with_history - BOOL (yes|no)
+    header.option.generator - STRING
+    header.option.version - STRING
+    header.option.pbf_dense_nodes - BOOL (yes|no)
+    header.option.osmosis_replication_timestamp - STRING with TIMESTAMP
+    header.option.osmosis_replication_sequence_number - INTEGER
+    header.option.osmosis_replication_base_url - STRING
+    data.bbox - BOX
+        (in JSON as nested ARRAY with coordinates) data.timestamp.first - STRING with TIMESTAMP
+    data.timestamp.last - STRING wih TIMESTAMP
+    data.objects_ordered - BOOL (yes|no)
+    data.multiple_versions - STRING (yes|no|unknown)
+        (in JSON as BOOL and missing if "unknown") data.crc32 - STRING with 8 hex digits data.count.nodes - INTEGER
+    data.count.ways - INTEGER
+    data.count.relations - INTEGER
+    data.count.changesets - INTEGER

+All timestamps are in the usual OSM ISO format `yy-mm-ddThh::mm::ssZ`.
+Boxes are in the format `(xmin, ymin, xmax, ymax)`.

 # DIAGNOSTICS